 - BOOK YOUR ACCOMMODATION IN ADVANCE: Brazil has great options for accommodations, but make sure you book in advance to take advantage of the best prices and best options.
 I recommend Booking.com as it has a great policy of free cancelation.

 - START PACKING: It will depend on each area of Brazil you will visit to pack accordingly.
-Check my recommended packing list.
-Don’t forget your bathing suit
+Check my recommended packing list and my expert review on the Best Backpacks for Travel here.

 - BE A RESPONSIBLE TRAVELER: Responsible and Ethical traveling is REALLY IMPORTANT.
 Check my complete guide